mhewedy/spwrap/README.md

 for gradle and others see: https://jitpack.io/#mhewedy/spwrap/0.0.3

-NOTE: All stored procedures should return 2 output parameters at least, result code and result message, that looks like:
+Note: All stored procedures should return 2 output parameters at least, result code and result message, that looks like:
 ```
 CREATE PROCEDURE [dbo].[SOME_SP]
   @SUCCESS bit OUTPUT,
   @MESSAGE varchar(50) OUTPUT